jondot/hygen/content/docs/templates.md

 * `before` or `after` which contain a regular expression of text to locate.
 The inject line will appear `before` or `after` the located line.
 * `prepend` or `append`, when true, add a line to start or end of file respectively.
-* `line_at` which contains a line number will add a line at this exact line number.
+* `at_line` which contains a line number will add a line at this exact line number.

 In almost all cases you want to ensure you're not injecting content twice: